 - Transparency – Across the business world, transparency is one of the most important practices for well-organized and responsible operations.
 In an automation setting, a greater amount of transparency means keeping a keen-eye on what’s working – and what’s not working – in your factory.
 Through IO-Link technology, with an IO-Link Master as a means for continuous connection with the higher PLC, there’s an increased amount of transparency to see different system activity from the PLC down to the sensor and actuator level.

-How to Ensure Your IO-Link System Is Working For You
+Ensure Your IO-Link System Is Working For You

 Aside from its aforementioned benefits in automation applications, the adoption of IO-Link technology brings with it other valuable benefits that make it attractive as a new standard in your automation processes.
 Consider these added benefits when upgrading your system: